 Finally, one of the best examples of teamwork is Rare Disease Day, a global observance on Feb.
 28, 2013, with events here at NCATS and in numerous countries.
 All will focus on raising awareness of rare diseases and their impact on the lives of patients and families worldwide.
 Keep reading to learn more about what NIH has planned for later this week.

 These are just some of the examples of NCATS’ ongoing efforts.
 In each case, we have sought not only to catalyze collaborative development of new interventions, but also to establish new technologies and paradigms that can be implemented broadly to improve the efficiency of the translational process for all.

 I look forward to sharing more of NCATS’ translational science achievements with you as we continue to evolve.
 Since our mission is fundamentally collaborative, NCATS also will be highlighting ways we can hear from you and how you and your organization can get involved.
 I look forward to working with all of our partners as we continue to re-engineer translational science to deliver life-saving interventions more quickly to more people.

 National Center for Advancing Translational Sciences

 On Jan.
-23, 2013, NCATS Director Christopher P. Austin, M.D., led his first joint meeting of the NCATS Advisory Council and Cures Acceleration Network (CAN) Review Board on the NIH campus in Bethesda, Md.
+23, 2013, NCATS Director Christopher P. Austin, M.D., led his first joint meeting of the NCATS Advisory Council and Cures Acceleration Network (CAN) Review Board on the NIH campus in Bethesda, Maryland.
 Council and CAN Review Board members provide Austin with guidance and direction on NCATS' initiatives, programs and policies.

 The word catalyze is part of the NCATS mission, Austin said, and NCATS is like a catalyst in its truest sense.
 The Center approaches problems in a unique way by bringing together other organizations to tackle common problems in a collaborative and "disease-agnostic" way that no one organization could accomplish on its own.